 To respond to this challenge, instead of using CO2 incubators scientists use sealed glove boxes with tri-gas CO2/O2/N2 incubation.
 The oxygen concentration is controlled by nitrogen and measured indirectly by measuring oxygen and carbon dioxide.

-GasLab is working with several companies to integrate products like our 20% range CO2 and 25% range oxygen sensors that continuously sample the atmosphere inside an incubator, providing anaerobic conditions for optimal cell growth.
-In addition, we offer SST's Zirconia 25% oxygen sensor and will soon offer the MicroSENS IR 20% CO2 sensor, both designed to withstand the high heat needed for sterilization in cell culture incubators.
+GasLab has worked with several companies to integrate products like our 20% range CO2 and 25% range oxygen sensors that continuously sample the atmosphere inside an incubator, providing anaerobic conditions for optimal cell growth.

 Photo by Shinryuu - Own work, Public Domain